×

 • Walking Sticks (Pair): $10

 • Porters: Because this is just a one day hike without camping, there will not be porters.
 Your day pack should include anything you need for the evening and the next day at Machu Picchu.
 It’s your responsibility to carry it yourself.
-If you prefer to have a porter, we can arrange it for a fee based on how much your bag weighs.
-You must arrange this at the time of your booking since the porter will also need a permit.

 • Huayna Picchu: Huayna Picchu is the mountain that stands next to Machu Picchu.
 It’s a 45-minute hike to the top of Huayna Picchu.
 The views of Machu Picchu from the top are incredible.
 However, if you’re afraid of heights you need to be warned that coming back down the path is quite steep.
 If you decide to take this hike then you would it after your tour of Machu Picchu.
 The cost is $75 per person and arrangements need to be made at least one month in advance due to popularity.